dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ## Maps, Dictionaries, Associative Arrays

 This chapter covers hash tables, which is one way of implementing a data structure commonly called Map, Dictionary or Associate Array.
 I will use the term "Dictionary" as I find that "Map" can be confusing, especially when working with languages providing a `map` function/method, such as Ruby!
-From my experience the term associate array, while very explicitly, is not as common.
+From my experience the term associative array, while very explicit, is not as common.

 The basic definition of such data structure is one that holds zero or more key/value pairs, where a key cannot appear more than once.